Everything you need to know about basil seeds

 What is the best companion plant for basil?

-How to get basil to grow bushy?
+How do I get basil to grow bushy?

-How to tell if basil is overwatered?
+How can I tell if basil is overwatered?

-Can basil grow in the shade?
+Can basil grow in shade?

 Are coffee grounds good for basil plants?